Senior Health Resources (01)

 Discover How a Chiropractor Helps with Back Pain

 Chiropractic Back Pain provides information about how chiropractic medicine can help you stay healthy.
 In addition to an overview of different treatment methods offered by chiropractors, it also sets out other types of treatment options.
 You will find information posted here about back surgery (including when artificial discs may be used), along with facts about several types of medications that may be used to treat this painful condition, including Oxycodone, Hydrocodone, Ultracet, and Ultram, and Acetaminophen with Codeine.
 You will also find tips on how to prevent back injuries and how to lift objects correctly.
 Information about whiplash, sciatica, tarlov cysts, and spinal stenosis is also provided.
-If you're looking for a chiropractor Los Angeles and live or work on the West side near Santa Monica, see Cooper Chiropractic Wellness Center.
-Dr. Cooper offers a free initial consultation.

 Better Senior Health: One Condition at a Time